-- 4. Try to find as many variations as you can, and try speaking the line each of the different ways.
-Then speak the line as Shakespeare wrote it. - Why do you think Shakespeare wrote Laertes' line in the way that he did? - What's the effect of this particular word order?
+- 4. Try to find as many variations as you can.
+Express each variation, out loud if possible.
+Then express the line as Shakespeare wrote it. - Why do you think Shakespeare wrote Laertes' line in the way that he did? - What's the effect of this particular word order?
+How does it feel to express the thought this way?